View all frequently asked questions

 For more information on captioning in Zoom, visit our Caption Integrations section here.

 We can provide live captioning in all of the major conferencing platforms.
-Zoom, Adobe Connect and Webex all have built in integrations to support live captioning.
+Zoom, Teams, Adobe Connect and Webex all have built in integrations to support live captioning.

 Closed captioning information is encoded within the video signal, in line 21 of the vertical blanking interval (VBI).
 The text only becomes visible with the use of a decoder, which is built into your television set or available as a set-top box for older tube televisions.
 In general, an onscreen menu on newer televisions allows you to turn closed captioning on or off, and most newer TV remotes have a dedicated closed captioning button.